LL.M. Course and Writing Requirements, Recommendations, and Options

 Optional Graduate Academic Offerings

 The Graduate Program organizes several optional academic offerings for graduate students throughout the year.
 These offerings, which have come to play a central role in the intellectual and community life of Graduate Program students, include the LL.M.
-Writing Workshop, the Law Teaching Colloquium, Byse Workshops, and the Empirical Legal Studies Series.
+Writing Workshop, the Law Teaching Colloquium, and Byse Workshops.
 Participation is optional, and does not result in academic credit.
 Dates, times, and other details for fall-term workshops and colloquia will be provided in early September where available.
 Schedules and information for such programs throughout the year will be announced on the HLS Administrative Updates site and forwarded through the Graduate Program Listservs (see the General section).

 A. Writing Workshops

-Writing Workshop for Long (50-page) Papers: Students writing the 50-Page Paper are strongly encouraged to participate in this workshop designed to support students engaged in complex writing projects.
+Writing Workshop for Long (50-Page) Projects: Students writing the 50-Page Paper are strongly encouraged to participate in this workshop designed to support students engaged in complex writing projects.
 This Writers’ Workshop helps students identify a topic and research question, develop a research design, formulate a proposal, and structure the research and writing phases of their projects.
 Students also receive help in identifying resources from Harvard Law School, Harvard University, and the greater Boston area that may enrich their projects.
 The Workshop is organized in small groups led by workshop advisors on the basis of participants’ research interests.
-Peer learning through regular group attendance and oral presentation of proposals is strongly encouraged.
+Peer learning through regular group attendance (there are generally seven to nine meetings throughout the year) and oral presentation of proposals is strongly encouraged.
 The Writers’ Workshop is different from the Winter Term Writing Program (WWP).
 However, the writing workshop advisors for the groups provide support for students who wish to apply for the WWP, the application for which requires a more elaborate research proposal than the one submitted in October in conjunction with registration for the 50-Page Paper.

 Writing Workshop for Short (25-Page) Projects: Students writing the 25-Page Paper are strongly encouraged to take part in the programming presented through the Workshop for Short Writing Projects.
 This Workshop offers guidance to students in such areas as choosing topics and supervisors, writing research proposals, addressing methodological and organizational issues, and the like.